SamSundar506/SamSundar506/README.md

 <h1 align=center> Hi there 👋 I am Sam Sundar 💻 </h1>

->> Programming isn't about what you know; It's about what you can figure out.

 #### A Creative Man who walks around in this world 🌏 with a Strong passion to Invent things which no one ever Imagined of...☄

 ## ⚙ Tech Skills ⚙